 Modify the RigidCircle source code files in exactly the same manner as that of RigidRectangle: edit rigid_circle.js to import from rigid_circle_collision.js.
 Now, you are ready to implement circle-circle collision detection.

-In the src/engine/rigid_shape folder, create the rigid_circle_collision.js file, import RigidCircle, and define the collisionTest() function to always return a collision failed status if otherShape is a RigidRectangle and call the collideCirCirc() function in the case of a RigidCircle.
-For now, a RigidCircle does not know how to collide with a RigidRectangle.
+In the src/engine/rigid_shape folder, create the rigid_circle_collision.js file, import RigidCircle, and define the collisionTest() function to always return a collision failed status if the otherShape is a RigidRectangle.
+If so,for now,call the collideCirCirc() function in the case of a RigidCircle as currently a RigidCircle does not know how to collide with a RigidRectangle.

 import RigidCircle from "./rigid_circle_main.js";